In the new millenium, one species

 statement from a set of bills and saw “In Room Dining Available 24 X 7”

-anywhere, she would multiply 24 by 7 and add it to the bill.
 If you dictated an official letter that she

 had to type into the computer, her first draft would have about fifteen

-mistakes, including ones that a six-year old would have avoided (such as
+mistakes, including ones that a six-year old would have avoided, such as

-leaving it out altogether).
+leaving it out altogether.
 The letter

-sixteen times in rapid succession – one for each mistake, and, what the hell,
+sixteen times in rapid succession – one for each mistake, and one for the honey pot.
+Her second draft would have another fifteen,

 since she believed deeply in statistical consistency.
 And so on.